 3 Tips For Hiring Recent Culinary School Graduates

 - Evaluate for potential, not experience.
 Culinary school students don’t yet have a wealth of resume experience.
 Seek out those who are passionate and a cultural fit with your food truck business.

 - Highlight flexible work arrangements.
 Millennials care more about social and flexible work environments than high salaries (good thing for them).
-Entice them with perks like extra vacation time and flexible scheduling.
+Entice culinary school graduates with perks like extra vacation time and flexible scheduling.

 - Show your culture.
 A good interview process should communicate the culture you have developed with your food truck business.
 If your organization has a youthful, innovative vibe, be sure to convey that (but don’t fake it).

 Please Note: Culinary school graduates have a place in the industry and can help share new techniques that you are not aware of but hiring a fresh culinary school graduate as your food truck head chef is closely parallel to hiring a fresh MBA graduate as a company C.E.O. and just as risky.
 Don’t let stories of other culinary school graduate hires scare you from hiring your own, just understand where they fit within your business organization.